15 Best Small Towns to Visit in Washington State

-Nestled into the Cascade Mountains and sitting seaside on Puget Sound, numerous small towns in Washington are worth your attention.
-Whether you are looking for fashionable boutiques, historical museums, or access to the Evergreen State's top adventures, the best small towns in Washington all have their own unique flair and reasons to visit.
+Whether looking for fashionable boutiques, historical museums, or access to the Evergreen State's top adventures, small towns in Washington all have their own unique flair and reasons to visit.
 What they share is the characteristics of jaw-dropping scenery, friendly communities, and plenty of things to do year-round.

-Discover the best places to visit in this beautiful state with our list of the top small towns in Washington.
+Discover the best places to visit in this beautiful state with our list of the best small towns in Washington.

-Only a short drive between Port Townsend and Port Angeles, Sequim (pronounced: "skwim") is one of many scenic locations on the Olympic Peninsula.
-This sea-inspired community, which hosts a Lavender Festival each July, is the only one to boast the title: The Lavender Capital of North America.
+Sequim (pronounced: "skwim") is one of many scenic locations on the Olympic Peninsula.
+This sea-inspired community is only a short drive between Port Townsend and Port Angeles and hosts a famous Lavender Festival each July.
+This festival alongside the blooming fields that abound gives Sequim its preferred title: The Lavender Capital of North America.

 The driving factor of Sequim's successful lavender output is the sunny weather it receives in contrast to the typical Pacific Northwest forecast.
-Sequim only receives an average of 16 inches of rain per year, adding "Sunny Sequim" to its list of nicknames.
+Sequim sits in the Olympic Rain Shadow and only receives an average of 16 inches of rain per year, adding "Sunny Sequim" to its list of nicknames.
 This nice weather provides yet another reason why tourists flock to the town and surrounding area.

 In addition to all that sunny weather, Sequim boasts several flavorful coffee shops like the Hurricane Coffee Co.
 Other unique shopping opportunities in Sequim include boutique stores, lavender farms, and craft stores.
-The surrounding ocean waters and Olympic Mountains add a scenic backdrop to all there is to do in the city.
+The surrounding ocean waters and Olympic Mountains add a scenic backdrop to all the things to do in Sequim.

 A short drive to the north, you can find the picturesque New Dungeness Lighthouse on the shores of the Strait of Juan de Fuca.
 To the east, the John Wayne Marina on the Sequim Bay offers dining, sightseeing, and lodging along the shore.
 South of Sequim is the entrance to Olympic National Park, home of the Hoh Rainforest and Hurricane Ridge.